What our United States West Region lesson plan includes

 The United States West Region lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one will help students solidify their grasp of the material they learned throughout the lesson.
 You can refer to the classroom procedure guidelines to know when to hand out each worksheet.

 TOURISM POSTER ACTIVITY

-During the activity, students will create tourism posters to market the Western region.
+During the activity, students will create tourism posters to market the west region.
 They will use what they learned during the lesson and draw or download pictures.
 After they complete the activity, they will answer questions about the region.
 For instance, they will explain which state they would most like to visit and why.
 The activity can be graded with a point system.

-UNITED STATES WESTERN REGION PRACTICE WORKSHEET
+UNITED STATES WEST REGION PRACTICE WORKSHEET

 The practice worksheet will require some memory work.
-Students have to list the states of the Western region in alphabetical order.
+Students have to list the states of the western region in alphabetical order.
 Then, they will try to list the states from most to least populated.
 After that, they will write the capital city of each state.
 Finally, they will have to answer several questions about random facts from the lesson.

 MATCHING HOMEWORK ASSIGNMENT

 The homework will test students’ knowledge and memory again.
 They will match the states to corresponding facts, landmarks, or cities.
 Then they will have to describe the significance of seven different numbers.
-For instance, 1849 is a date related to a significant event in the Western region.
+For instance, 1849 is a date related to a significant event in the west region.
 The number 134 is the highest recorded temperature somewhere.
 They will have no information apart from the number.